Rhetos/MvcModelGenerator/Readme.md

 Instalation package creation:

-1. Set the new version number in "ChangeVersion.bat" and start it.
+1. Set the new version number in `ChangeVersion.bat` and start it.
-2. Run "Build.bat"
+2. Run `Build.bat`.
-3. Run "CreatePackage.bat".
+3. Run `CreatePackage.bat`.
 Instalation package (.zip) is going to be created in parent directory of MvcModelGenerator.